 No problem.

 Studies have shown that rowing in synchrony elevates pain threshold compared to rowing alone.
 Walking in step with others, choral singing, synchronized boat rowing, and synchronized swimming---all have been found to enhance social bonding.
+(Some walkers instinctively synchronize their steps to aid communication!)
+Many experiments have shown that rhythmic synchrony leads to interpersonal synchrony, even in dealing with babies!
 Even small movements like tapping your fingers in time with someone else makes you feel more trusting of them than if you tapped out of time!!

 So join a band or better yet a marching band, a church choir, or take walks with friends and step in unison, or take a Rueda class!!
 These are all great ways to enhance social connection and well-being!